fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 ### How it works...

-The watermark is the maximum memory used by RabbitMQ, by default it\'s 0.4 which means 40 percent of the installed physical memory.
+The watermark is the maximum memory used by RabbitMQ, by default it's 0.4 which means 40 percent of the installed physical memory.
 When the memory reaches the watermark the broker stops accepting new connections and messages.
 The watermark value is approximate; in some cases it could